Abdelrahman-Ahmed-Samir/SignlanguageChatbot/README.md

-├── model.p                 # The pre-trained model for sign language recognition (loaded using pickle) ├── main.py                 # Main application file to run the real-time sign recognition and chatbot interaction ├── requirements.txt        # Dependencies and libraries needed for the project
+├── model.p                 # The pre-trained model for sign language recognition (loaded using pickle) ├── main.py                 # Main application file to run the real-time sign recognition and chatbot interaction ├── requirements.txt        # Dependencies and libraries needed for the project ├── collect_imgs.py         # Script to collect images for hand signs ├── create_dataset.py       # Script to create a dataset and save it to a pickle file ├── inference.py            # Inference script to test sign language recognition without chatbot ├── inference_with_chatbot.py # Inference script to test sign recognition with chatbot interaction
 ```
 ## Key Files